uofu-emb/rtos/labs/01.makefiles/README.md

 # Prelab
 We will specifically be using the GNU implementation of make and the GNU compiler collection.
 The manual is a lot like a datasheet, you don't have to read the whole thing.
-Looking at my browser history visited links, I have looked at 38 out 178 sections, so you don't even need a significant percentage.
+Looking at my browser history, I have looked at 38 out 178 sections, so even for complicated tasks you just need to know the relevant information.

 ## Reading
 ### GNU make manual